 I haven’t bought one yet.
 I couldn’t afford it when my last batch of ducks and chicks were little, but I have heard from many friends who did buy this product that it’s absolutely worth it!
 Here’s the one my chicken friends suggest, it’s the Brinsea Ecoglow brooder heater.
 (Pictured Below)

 There are more and more brooders on the market these days.
 Below I’m going to show a few I’ve found on Amazon!
 Pick something that will work for you.
-Just so you know we use the black plastic tub, we bought a really large one.
+Just so you know we use the black plastic tub (cheaper at Lowes!…like $19) when we were raising several chicks and a couple of ducks…

 Eventually, your ducks will be big enough to live outside in their own coop.
 You can also choose to house them with chickens or other birds.
 Just make sure they don’t get pooped on or sleep in poop.
 This can be bad for thier health.